All About Your Parrot’s Feathers

 Do Some Parrots Have Allergies That Cause Them To Itch and Pull Out Their Feathers?

-Whether true allergies occurs in parrots is subject to debate.
+Whether true allergies similar to ours occurs in parrots is subject to debate.
 Certainly, smoke, perfumes, fumes and home cleaners can irritate and bother your pet.
 But these are not true allergies.
 Basically, avoid these products for your own health as well as your pet’s.
 When parrots scratch themselves, they are assumed to be itchy.
 But most parrots that pull out their feathers do not spend much time scratching.
 If they do scratch, examine the humidity of your home, the possibility of internal disease and some of the other factors I have gone over before worrying about true allergies.